 Stomach analyses of wild specimens have shown it to be a micropredator, feeding on aquatic crustaceans and other invertebrates such as mosquito larvae.

-In the aquarium it’s unfussy and will accept just about anything offered.
+In the aquarium it is unfussy and will accept just about anything offered.
 Offer a balanced diet comprising good quality dried products along with small live and frozen foods such as Daphnia, Artemia and bloodworm.

 Behaviour and CompatibilityTop ↑

-As always when selecting a compatible community of fish thorough research is essential and its small adult size must be a consideration.
+As always when selecting a compatible community of fishes thorough research is essential, and its small adult size must be a consideration.

 Maintaining it in decent numbers will not only make the fish less nervous but result in a more effective, natural-looking display while males will also display their best colours as they compete with one other for female attention